College of Business

 The College of Business has experienced advisors available to assist students in all academic matters, as well as in the areas of career choice, internships, and other experiential learning opportunities.
-The resources of the Career Services office and College of Business Career Success Center (Bexell 209) are available to all students seeking information concerning career development and interviews with visiting firms.
+The resources of the Career Development Center and College of Business Career Success Center (Austin Hall 102) are available to all students seeking information concerning career development and interviews with visiting firms.

 Students who wish to earn an undergraduate degree from the College of Business combined with another OSU degree may enroll in a concurrent degree program.
 Some degrees must be completed in conjunction with a primary degree (see the International Studies major in International Programs, the Sustainability major in the Department of Forest Ecosystems and Society, or the Education major in the College of Education for more information.)
 The requirements for earning two degrees are listed under Earning a Degree at OSU.
 Students who intend to obtain one of their degrees from the College of Business should see an advisor in the College of Business as soon as possible.

 The College of Business offers one transcript-visible minor for students majoring in other disciplines.
 The Business and Entrepreneurship minor allows students to enhance their skills in areas such as marketing, management, finance, and entrepreneurship.
-More information may be obtained from the Office of Student Services, 214 Bexell Hall, 541-737-3716.
+More information may be obtained from the College of Business Advising Office, Austin Hall 122, 541-737-3716.

 The Arthur Stonehill International Business Exchange Program

 The College of Business administers the largest international business exchange program in the state.
-This opportunity allows qualified students to study abroad in one of 10 carefully selected and approved programs.
+This opportunity allows qualified students to study abroad in one of 12 carefully selected and approved programs.
 Successful completion of course work enables students to earn their option in International Business through this one term of study.
-Current programs are available in Austria, Australia (I.B. option not available here), Czech Republic, Denmark, Germany, Hong Kong, Norway, Singapore, Spain, Sweden and Thailand.
+Current programs are available in Austria, Australia (I.B. option not available here), Czech Republic, Denmark, Germany, Hong Kong, Netherlands, Norway, Singapore, Spain, Sweden, and Thailand.
 A one-credit orientation class is required the term prior to departure, and a reflection paper is due upon return.
-All courses are taught in English and focus on various aspects of international finance, management and marketing.
+All courses are taught in English and focus on various aspects of international finance, management, and marketing.